Samurai cinema: Samurai film directors

-Kenji Misumi was active making samurai films from the 1950s to the mid 1970s.
+Kenji Misumi was active making samurai films from the 1950s to the mid-1970s.
 He directed roughly 30 films in the genre, including some the Lone Wolf and Cub films, and a number in the Zatoichi and Sleepy Eyes of Death series.

-An excellent example of the kind of immediacy and action evident in the best genre is seen Gosha's first film, the Three Outlaw Samurai, based on a television series.
-Three farmers kidnap the daughter of the local magistrate in order to call attention to the starvation of local peasants, a ronin appears and decides to help them.
-In the process, two other ronin with shifting allegiances join the drama, the conflict widens, eventually leading to betrayal, assassination and battles between armies of mercenary ronin.
+An excellent example of the kind of immediacy and action evident in the best genre is seen in Gosha's first film, the Three Outlaw Samurai, based on a television series.
+Three farmers kidnap the daughter of the local magistrate in order to call attention to the starvation of local peasants, a rōnin appears and decides to help them.
+In the process, two other rōnin with shifting allegiances join the drama, the conflict widens, eventually leading to betrayal, assassination and battles between armies of mercenary rōnin.

-Recently, another director, Keishi Ōtomo has directed a live action adaption of Nobuhiro Watsuki's manga series Rurouni Kenshin, which tells the story of a former Ishin Shishi named Himura Kenshin (formerly known as "Hitokiri Battōsai" (人斬り抜刀斎?) who, after the end of the Bakumatsu, becomes a wanderer of the countryside of Japan offering protection and aid to those in need, as atonement for the murders he once committed as an assassin.
-The film was a huge success.
-Rurouni Kenshin was theatrically released on August 25, 2012 in Japan, grossing over $36 million in that country and over $60 million worldwide as of November 2012.
-It was released in DVD on December 26, 2012.
-The film has been licensed for distribution in over 60 countries in Europe, Latin America and Asia.
-The movie premiered in North America as an opening selection for the 2012 LA EigaFest in December 14, 2012.
+Recently another director, Keishi Ōtomo, has directed a live-action adaption of Nobuhiro Watsuki's manga series Rurouni Kenshin, which tells the story of a former Ishin Shishi named Himura Kenshin (formerly known as "Hitokiri Battōsai" (人斬り抜刀斎).
+After the end of the Bakumatsu, he becomes a rōnin wandering Japan's countryside, offering protection and aid to those in need as atonement for the murders he once committed as an assassin.
+The film was a huge critical and commercial success.
+Rurouni Kenshin was theatrically released on August 25, 2012, in Japan, grossing over $36 million in the country and over $60 million worldwide as of November 2012.
+It was released on home media on December 26, 2012.
+The film has been licensed for distribution in over 60 countries in Europe, the Americas and Asia.
+The movie premiered in North America as an opening selection for the 2012 LA EigaFest on December 14, 2012.
 Two sequels titled Rurouni Kenshin: Kyoto Taika-hen and Rurouni Kenshin: Densetsu no Saigo-hen were released in 2014.